gh42lb/HRRM/README.md

 ## Overview

-Ham Radio Relay Messenger v1.0.3 early beta test release de WH6GGO.
+Ham Radio Relay Messenger v1.0.4 beta test release de WH6GGO.
 The software is currently in active development and early release testing phase.

 #### Features
 * Dynamic Routing: Builds routing information from active relay stations.
 Relay messages directed to stations with fewest hops.
 * Self Organizing Radio Mesh: HRRM allows active stations to form a Dynamic Self Organizing Radio Mesh for message transfer either directly or via relay.
 * Critical Messages: Enables transfer of fully verified, error-corrected chats/emails/forms/files/messages to ham radio stations in real time.
-* File Transfer: Capable of sending files.
+* File Transfer: Capable of sending files and images.
-* Winlink Messages: Capable of sending Winlink message files directly from winlink outbox of sending station to winlink inbox of receiving station.
+* Winlink over fldigi: Capable of sending Winlink message files directly from winlink outbox of sending station to winlink inbox of receiving station(s).
-* Cross Platfrom.is confirmed to work well on both the raspberry pi and the Windows Beelink mini computing platform, both of which are ideal for off-grid and/or mobile setups.
+* Cross Platfrom: HRRM is confirmed to work well on both the raspberry pi and the Windows Beelink mini computing platform, both of which are ideal for off-grid and/or mobile setups.
 * Group Communication: Capable of real time Peer to Peer, Peer to Group mode communications with group mode ARQ.
 * Resilience: Optimized data transfer protocol for increased performance and resilience to adverse band conditions.
 * Integration: Integrates with Fldigi, Winlink and Pat Winlink applications.